cls/stlc/README.md

 stlc
 ----

-This is an optimised type inference algorithm for the simply-typed λ-calculus.
+This is an optimised type inference algorithm for the simply-typed (or 'monomorphic') λ-calculus.

 It is quite straightforward to write a naïve implementation of this algorithm, but having done so before in Haskell I was unhappy with the inefficiency of the